chunky87/CS151-SpotFinder/proposal/README.md

 ### API Integration
 - Use Yelp Fusion API for searching nearby places by keyword, category, location, etc.
+- Use Yelp Fusion API for displaying ratings and reviews.

 ### Web-Based Application
 - Use HTML/CSS/Javascript for the frontend of the application.